By Jim Speir

 Do your parents have an Estate Plan?

 Unfortunately, many folks have done little to no planning.
-This is why we need to initiate a conversation about our parents’ wishes.
+This is why we need to initiate a conversation about our parents’ wishes and some retirement sayings for this next chapter in their life.

 Do they have a Will or a Revocable Living Trust that outlining who will receive their property upon death and who will execute their wishes?